adwaygirish/adwaygirish.github.io/_pages/about.md

   - /about.html
 ---

-!!page still under construction, if you have somehow found your way here. come back when it is ready, thanks!!
+!! page still under construction, if you have somehow found your way here. come back when it is ready, thanks. meanwhile, my current website is at [sites.google.com/view/adwaygirish](https://sites.google.com/view/adwaygirish/home?authuser=0) !!

 I am Adway, a third-year Ph.D. candidate with the Information Processing Group ([IPG](https://ipg.epfl.ch)) at the School of Computer and Communication Sciences ([IC](https://ic.epfl.ch)), **[EPFL](https://www.epfl.ch)**, Switzerland.
 I am advised by the inimitable [Emre Telatar](https://people.epfl.ch/emre.telatar).
 I have also had the immense pleasure of collaborating with [Michael Gastpar](https://people.epfl.ch/michael.gastpar), [Hyeji Kim](https://sites.utexas.edu/hkim/), and [Ashok Vardhan Makkuva](http://ashokvardhan.github.io/).
 My research interests are primarily in all aspects of information and coding theory.
 I am also interested in applying these techniques to study security, communication, and learning.